Complex Knowledge Base Question Answering: A Survey: Information Retrieval-based Methods

 \subsubsection{Dealing with noisy graph context}

-Since question-specific graphs are constructed in a heuristic way, it may introduce redundant and even question-irrelevant noisy graph context (both entities and sentence nodes).
-Compared with simple questions which require only 1-hop reasoning around topic entities, the question-specific graphs constructed for complex questions are more likely to involve noisy graph context.
+Since question-specific graphs are always constructed with heuristics~\cite{Sun-EMNLP-2018}, it may introduce redundant and even question-irrelevant noisy graph context (both entities and sentence nodes).
+Compared with simple questions which require only 1-hop reasoning, the question-specific graphs constructed for complex questions are more likely to involve noisy graph context.
 Reasoning over such noisy graphs poses a great challenge for complex questions, meanwhile it also reduces the efficiency of model training.

 \paratitle{Constructing precise question-specific graph.} An intuitive idea is to construct a relatively small and precise graph for downstream reasoning.
 To achieve this goal, Sun \etal~\cite{Sun-EMNLP-2019} proposed to build the heterogeneous graph with an iterative retrieve-and-reason process under the supervision of shortest paths between the topic entities and answer entities.
 In a recent work, Zhang \etal~\cite{Zhang-arxiv-2022} proposed a trainable subgraph retriever (SR) which retrieves relevant relational paths for subsequent reasoning.
-And their experimental results proved such precise graphs can bring significant performance gains for IR-based methods.
-While heuristic-based subgraph construction~\cite{Sun-EMNLP-2018} was widely adopted in IR-based methods, the trainable subgraph retriever~\cite{Zhang-arxiv-2022} is demonstrated to be the SOTA subgraph retriever toolkit in several benchmarks.
+And their experimental results proved such precise graphs can bring substantial performance gains for IR-based methods.

 \paratitle{Filtering out irrelevant information in reasoning process.} Besides constructing small and precise graphs for subsequent reasoning, some research work proposed to filter irrelevant information out along the reasoning process.
 Attention mechanisms, which are effective in eliminating irrelevant features, have been adopted by existing IR-based methods~\cite{KVMem-EMNLP-2016,Xiong-ACL-2019,Han-IJCAI-2020} to reserve relevant information during the reasoning process.
 Similarly, Yasunaga \etal~\cite{Yasunaga-NAACL-2021} adopted pre-trained language model scoring of each node conditioned on question answering context as relevance scores to guide subsequent reasoning process.